Tina-lel/bashcat/README.md

 press ctrl+c to open the message box (the "newmsg:" text is a bit delayed, this is normal, you can type before it appears.)

+you might need to type "!refresh" in order to see all messages

 message box commands:
 -

+!refresh

 !exit